 Central to our politics is the belief that ordinary people must make the revolution.
-Every member of the working class (workers, unemployed, housewives, etc) has a role to play.
+Every member of the working class (workers, unemployed, homemakers, etc.) has a role to play.
 Only by this participation can we ensure that anarchism is made real.
 We believe in a revolution that comes from the bottom up and is based on factory and community councils.
 Freedom cannot be given, it has to be taken.

 This is where we disagree with what is called the "revolutionary left".
 While they say that they agree with all this they still hold to a belief that a party is necessary to make the revolution for the people.
 Most of them base their ideas on Lenin who believed that workers were only capable of achieving what he called "trade union consciousness".
 According to him they needed a party of professional revolutionaries to make the revolution for them.
-The result of this thinking is to be clearly seen in the Eastern Europe of today.
-What we see in Russia has nothing to do with socialism.
-Power rests in the hands of a tiny party elite.
-The state is the boss and the workers are still exploited and told what to do.
-This is state capitalism.
-Workers do not control their workplaces.
-All power is held by the bureaucracy.
-A workers revolution will be necessary to overthrow this bureaucratic elite and bring in true freedom.
+What we saw in Russia and Eastern Europe had nothing to do with socialism.
+Power was in the hands of a tiny party elite.
+The state was the boss and the workers were still exploited and told what to do.
+This was not socialism.
+Workers did not control their workplaces.
+All power was held by the bureaucracy.
+These societies were based on the ruthless exploitation of the many by the few.